PADL/libbrowserid/gss-browserid.md

 ### Initiator to acceptor

 1. The initiator composes a set of claims including, if applicable, channel binding information and DH parameters for session key establishment.
-2. The initiator composes an audience URL from the target service name and, in the present implementation, the asserted claims.
+2. The initiator composes an audience URL from the target service name.
 2. The initiator calls BrowserID.internal.get() to request the browser generate an assertion.
 The browser interaction must be modal with respect to the user's interaction with the application.
 3. Once an assertion is generated, the initiator sends it to the acceptor inside a context token of TOK_TYPE_INITIATOR_CONTEXT.
 4. The initiator returns GSS_C_CONTINUE_NEEDED to indicate an additional context token is expected from the acceptor.